oncecrossover/web-server/README.txt

 The column name is case sensitive, it only supports single column.
 In addition, it essentially does equal matched query.

 RESTFUL APIs OF SNOOPS:
+The results are reversely chronologically ordered by createdTime.

 1. get snoop by id, e.g.
 curl -i -X GET "http://127.0.0.1:8080/snoops/1"